rails/rails/guides/source/asset_pipeline.md

 ```

 If "asset fallback" is enabled then when an asset cannot be found the path will be
 output instead and no error raised.
+The asset fallback behavior is enabled by default.

 ### Turning Digests Off